 Offer an Incentive: Cash for Keys

-Offering “cash for keys” allows you to avoid the lengthy eviction process by getting your tenant to move out voluntarily.
-While this may not be the most immediately appealing of methods for handling tenant turnover, it is definitely one of the more effective means of doing so.
-It’s going to cost you, but it will very likely prove to be worth it if you need the tenants out of the property as soon as possible.
+Offering “cash for keys” can avoid eviction by getting your tenant to move out voluntarily.
+While this may not be the most immediately appealing of methods for handling tenant turnover, it is one of the more effective means of doing so.
+That said, it is going to cost you.
+However, it will likely prove to be worth it if you need the tenants out of the property as soon as possible.

-And it’s as simple as it sounds.
-Through this method, you’ll be paying your tenants to leave your property, which will allow you to avoid the lengthy eviction process and even help you save money in the long run.
-Here’s how you can offer “cash for keys” to avoid evicting a tenant:
+Also, it is as simple as it sounds.
+Through this method, you will be paying your tenants to leave your property.
+In turn, this will allow you to avoid the lengthy eviction process and even save money in the long run.
+Follow these steps below when offering “cash for keys” to avoid eviction:

-- Describe the consequences.
-Calmly explain that they will be evicted with necessary force by law enforcement if they remain on the property, and mention that they’ll also be sued for damages.
+- Describe the Consequences – Calmly explain that they will be evicted with necessary court orders if they remain on the property.
+Additionally, they will be sued for damages.

-- Offer them a way out.
-Tell them that, if they leave as soon as possible, they can avoid all of those nasty consequences and even keep their credit.
+- Offer Them a Way Out – Tell them that, if they leave of their own accord, they can avoid costly consequences and even keep their credit.
 Then, explain that you will give them cash that they can use for a deposit at a new residence.

-- Finalize.
-Inspect the property, retrieve the keys from the tenants as they leave, and hand them the cash.
-Immediately change the locks, and be certain all utility companies involved are satisfied.
-Return their deposit if applicable.
+- Finalize – Inspect the property, retrieve the keys from the tenants as they leave, and hand them the cash.
+Immediately change the locks and be sure all utility companies involved are satisfied.
+If applicable, return the tenant’s deposit.

 In some ways, using the “cash for keys” method can be seen as a bribe.
 But by doing so, you can avoid the stress of involving law enforcement and waiting around as troublesome tenants continue to avoid paying rent or further damaging your property.
 The sooner they’re out, the quicker you can start collecting rent from more reliable future tenants.

-If you have access to cheaper rates on moving trucks or cleaning supplies, offer them to your tenants as they prepare to move.
+Being helpful and understanding while your tenants are being instructed to leave the property can mean the difference between a rocky road and a smooth transition.
+So, if you have access to cheaper rates on moving trucks or cleaning supplies, offer them to your tenants.
 If you have your own moving truck, allowing them to use it for free is an even better option for gently nudging your tenants out the door.

 - Changing the locks while the tenant still lives in the property